-Marlowe gained experience at the Pasadena Playhouse, a celebrated movie-actors' training ground in those
+Marlowe gained experience with

+Pasadena Playhouse, a celebrated movie-actors' training ground in those

 days, launching his film career in 1936.
 He made his stage debut in London

-and later debuted on Broadway in "Arrest That
+and later debuted on Broadway in Arrest That

 He made his film debut a year later in Married Before Breakfast (1937) as Kenneth.

 It is more and more common to

-(wrongfully) minimalize the career actors had in radio.
+(wrongfully) minimize the radio career actors had.

-But as was the case with Hugh his days as a radio announcer were a
+As was the case with Hugh his days as a radio announcer were a

 steppingstone for his stage and movie career.
 He played